railwayapp/docs/src/docs/guides/build-configuration.md

 width={1190} height={400} quality={80} />

 When specified, all build and deploy commands will operate within the defined root directory.
-Additionally, files changed outside the root directory will not trigger a new build.

 ## Configure Watch Paths